 Once you are left with just the dried stains, take a damp cloth and wipe them.
-You can use cleaning solutions, just make sure they are suitable for delicate surfaces and will not react with the material.
+You can use cleaning solutions, but make sure that they are suitable for delicate surfaces and will not react with the material.

 After cleaning, allow the footwear to dry naturally.
-Avoid using any heat sources like mentioned earlier, as it will damage the material & distort the shape.
+Avoid using any heat sources, as it will damage the material and distort the shape.

 How you store your footwear will obviously depend on your personal living situations, but there are things that should be considered when putting your footwear away.

-A good practice to get into would be to pray the inside of your footwear with deodorising spray, in order to remove any unwanted bacteria – especially during the warmer season.
+- A good practice to get into would be to spray the inside of your footwear with deodorising spray, in order to remove any unwanted bacteria – especially during the warmer season.